azproduction/relocating-to-berlin/README.md

 Fluent English is a must.
 You should easily cover any IT topics, including those you are not familiar with.
-For example, if you are specializing in Frontend, try to explain what BEM (Block Element Modifier pattern) is, or what is the difference between static, absolute and relative positioning in CSS, or explain how Promises work to a non-developer.
+For example, if you are specializing in Frontend, try to explain what BEM (Block Element Modifier pattern) is, or what is the difference between static, absolute, and relative positioning in CSS, or explain how Promises work to a non-developer.

 ### Is it a good idea to learn German in advance?

 Yes, up to a certain level.
 Having A1 would be very helpful at the beginning, although it is not mandatory and you can survive without German, too.
+Germans with higher education mostly enjoy speaking English, so it's possible to get along in everyday life.

 ### Can I live without knowing German?

 Yes, but it will be tough for the first time, especially in Bürgeramt (most likely) or in Ausländerbehörde (less likely).
-Also your Hausmeister (the guy who is looking after the house you are renting apartment in), most likely will speak German only.
+Also your Hausmeister (the German word for janitor), most likely will speak German only.
-In some institutions it is mandatory to speak German even to a foreigner and even if a person knows English.
+In some institutions it is mandatory to speak German even for a foreigner and even if a person knows English.
 In most places, however, you'll be able to converse in English.

 ## Apartment

 ### Is it difficult to rent an apartment for non-Germans?

-Same rules are applied to Germans and non-Germans with a valid residence permit.
+Same rules are applied to Germans and Non-Germans with a valid residence permit.
 A landlord usually does not care much from where you are, but will most likely be interested in you current salary level.
+It's helpful to just show your contract and make sure to point out that you're going to stay in Germany for longer.
 Without a German bank account, it's impossible to rent anything decent.
 First pay slip along with a bank statement would also help.
-Usually it takes 2-3 month to find a good apartment, because there are some lower quality or overpriced places, or there are 20+ applicants for one apartment.
+Usually it takes 2-3 months to find a good apartment, because there's a high demand for housing and prices are going up.
+Therefore, there are often some lower quality or overpriced places, or there are 20+ applicants for one apartment.

 **Mikhail Davydov**: I found one in 2 weeks, but it was an ultimate luck, before that I was renting an apartment on AirBnB for 2 months.